vjammi/go-learn/go-tour/readme.md

 2. Flow control statements: for, if, else, switch and defer - how to control the flow of code with conditionals, loops, switches and defers.
     - Flow control statements: for, if. else, switch and defer
     - for, for is Go's "while"
-    - f, If with short statement
+    - if, If with short statement
     - if and else
     - switch, switch evaluation order, switch with no condition
     - defer, stacking defers